ido90/Elevators/README.md

 This repo implements a visual simulator of elevators system, along with several simple optimization algorithms and analysis of their results.

+Some of the results are demonstrated [here](https://github.com/ido90/Elevators/tree/master/Demonstrations), and some of them can be reproduced using [these](https://github.com/ido90/Elevators/tree/master/Main) scripts.

 A [Reinforcement-Learning manager](#module-reinforcementelevator) is intended to be implemented and tested vs. the classic [DirectManager](#implemented-managers).

 ## Implemented managers